 Six mainlands, six continents, 195 countries!
-These figures show us how many times we have to travel, to see and discover, and how many innovations, opportunities, and beauties are waiting for us.
+These figures show us how many times we have to travel, to see and discover and how many innovations, opportunities, and beauties are waiting for us.
 One of my biggest and still unchanging childhood dreams is to travel all the countries, witness their nature, climate, wonders, wildlife, and discover the most hidden or least known places.
 I’m sure that no matter what state you live in, one of the greatest dreams of many people is to cross borders, get acquainted with new places, new people, different cultures.

-However, no matter what country you plan to travel, you must not forget that you have to go through specific formal procedures to enter the country.
-You should get familiarize yourself with the terms of visa, specify your reason for entry, and obtain a visa depending on the country of your citizenship.
+However, no matter what country you plan to travel to, you must not forget that you have to go through specific formal procedures to enter the country.
+You should get familiarize yourself with the terms of the visa, specify your reason for entry, and obtain a visa depending on the country of your citizenship.
 Unfortunately, this is not always so easy.
-Many ideas and criteria from your citizenship up to the organization your country member to cause the changes in visa issuance rules.
+Many ideas and criteria from your citizenship up to your country member's organisation cause the changes in visa issuance rules.
 There are many rules like which country requires no visa, provides visa on arrival, or requires a visa in advance, has specific terms in the issue of the visa, indicate how many days you have the right to stay without a visa depending on your country of origin.
 When you think that each of the 195 countries has specific rules for the remaining 194 countries, you will be scared.
 However, this should not frighten you, and I am sure that these reasons will not be able to stop those who love travelling and adventure!

 1. North Korea

 I think we start the list with one, or maybe the first of the most difficult countries to get a visa.
 North Korea is one of the countries famous for its strict laws, and these rules are also applied to tourist visas.